vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 ![User gets confirmation in Vipps MobilePay or is taken to browser](../images/vipps-login-confirmation.png)

-Illustration of how the flow will look when the user ends the flow and gets the confirmation of completion in the Vipps app:
+Illustration of how the flow will look when the user ends the flow and gets the confirmation of completion in the Vipps or MobilePay app:

 ![Confirm completion in Vipps MobilePay app](../images/CIBA_flow_in_app.png)